BRU Consent Decree

 Three additional lines were implemented in 2000:

 Line 577 (El Monte - Long Beach Express), the last of the proposed lines, was implemented December 18, 2005.
 When proposed, it operated only to Cerritos Town Center, but when implemented it operated to the Long Beach V.A.
 Hospital, also serving the southern end of the Cal State Long Beach campus.
 It was extended to the Long Beach Transit Mall June 24, 2007; that extension was cancelled June 26, 2011.
+A six-month demonstration project to serve Rio Hondo College in Whittier was implemented December 16, 2013.

 - Line 305 (Crosstown City Connector Limited) -- the reintroduction of a short-lived service which had operated from July 26, 1995 until January 1, 1996 -- was implemented on January 30.
 It was extended farther west from Beverly Hills to Westwood February 27, 2000 and was realigned there several times since; its west terminal was located at the UCLA Ackerman Loop since June 27, 2004.
 A July, 2007 Metro staff report identifying the 25 lowest-performance lines indicated that Line 305 was a likely target for cancellation in 2010, when the New Service Plan ended (a 2007 proposal to cancel service between Pico-Rimpau Transit Center and Westwood was not approved); it was cancelled June 17, 2012.